 I was born in England, raised in Israel, Switzerland, and England, and now live in the United States.
-I’m a math professor at Carnegie Mellon University.
+I’m Professor Emerita in math at Carnegie Mellon University.
 I’ve participated nationally and internationally in dragon boating.
 I’m a mother, a writer, and a respected textile artist.

 I am also a brain injury survivor.
 My journey towards reclaiming my life began with three brain surgeries in as many weeks—two carefully planned, the third a terrifying surprise.

 I learned to knit from my mother when I was seven.
 Knitting was followed by needlepoint, crocheting, felting, and spinning, all fun and interesting.
 Learning to weave when I was 35 felt as if I’d come home, as if I’d been a weaver in a previous life.
 At the loom, I felt connected to weavers everywhere, through space and time.
 With weaving, my love for textile arts soared.
 I wanted to see (and feel) it all: scrumptious raw cashmere, hand-spun silk, gorgeous hand-wovens, an amazing range of ethnic textiles—silk scarves from Laos, felted slippers from Turkey.

 My love leaped to new heights with WARP (Weave A Real Peace).
 WARP’s mission is to foster a global network of enthusiasts who value the importance of textiles to grassroots economies.
 I felt compelled to help.
 When I joined in October 2001, I knew this was where I belonged.
 I started writing a column, “Textile Techniques from Around the World,” for the WARP newsletter, further fueling my love of traditional textiles.